China and the Russo-Ukrainian war: Peace proposals

-Accusations of spying
+Accusations of intelligence sharing and covert training

+Since 2024, PLA soldiers have undertaken combat training, particularly for drone warfare, at a complex near Volgograd.
 In July 2025, the Security Service of Ukraine announced it had detained two Chinese nationals suspected of spying on Ukraine's Neptune missile program.
 One of the Chinese nationals was a former student in Kyiv, who was arrested by counterintelligence officials after they gave him "technical documentation" concerning production of the missiles.
 They later detained the father of the former student, also a Chinese national, who they said had arrived in Ukraine to "personally coordinate" the work of his son and deliver the documents to the Chinese special services.

 In October 2025, Ukrainian Foreign Intelligence Agency official Oleh Alexandrov said that China was providing Russia with satellite intelligence to better launch missiles into Ukraine.
+The same month, Ukrainian media reported that Chinese reconnaissance flights had been observed in western Ukraine over locations struck by Russian forces, suggesting possible surveillance in support of Russia.
+Russia denied Chinese involvement, while some analysts have said that Russia's lack of access to critical parts due to sanctions and outdated satellites makes Chinese surveillance support particularly valuable for Russia.

+In May 2026, it was reported that three European intelligence agencies believed that over 200 Russians had been covertly trained in drone warfare at military facilities in Beijing and Nanjing in late 2025.
+The training involved at least four Chinese and Russian generals.